w3f/Grants-Program/applications/infimum.md

         1. Facilitates transparency and provenance of poll interactions and outcome.
 Users can register as either coordinators or participants, create polls, and interact with polls.
 On-chain verification of zero-knowledge proofs (which have been generated off-chain) that establish the correctness of the poll tallying computations (which have been performed off-chain) must occur prior to the acceptance of, and publishing of poll outcome.
     2. Public methods
         1. `registerAsCoordinator` Permits the caller to create polls, and stores their (public) keys.
-        2. `rotatePublicKey` Permits a coordinator to rotate their public,private keypair.
+        2. `rotateKeys` Permits a coordinator to rotate their keys used for verification and voting process.
 Rejected if called during an ongoing poll.
-        3. `rotateVerifyKey` Permits a coordinator to rotate their verification key.
-Rejected if called during an ongoing poll.
-        4. `registerAsParticipant` Permits a user to participate in a poll.
+        3. `registerAsParticipant` Permits a user to participate in a poll.
 Rejected if called after voting period.
-        5. `createPoll` Instantiates a new poll object with the caller as the designated coordinator.
+        4. `createPoll` Instantiates a new poll object with the caller as the designated coordinator.
 Emits an event with the poll data.
-        6. `interactWithPoll` Inserts a message into the message tree for future processing by the coordinator.
+        5. `interactWithPoll` Inserts a message into the message tree for future processing by the coordinator.
 Valid messages include: a vote, and a key rotation.
 Rejected if sent outside of the timeline specified by the poll config.
 Participants may secretly call this method (i.e. from a different address) to override their vote, thereby deincentivizing bribery.
-        7. `mergePollState` Used by the coordinator to compute roots of message state tree, which is used as a commitment value by the proof verification logic.
+        6. `mergePollState` Used by the coordinator to compute roots of message state tree, which is used as a commitment value by the proof verification logic.
 Rejected if called prior to poll end.
-        8. `commitProcessedMessages` Verifies the proof that the current batch of messages have been correctly processed and, if successful, updates the current verification state.
-Rejected if called prior to the merge of poll state.
-        9. `commitTallyResult` Verifies the proof that the current batch of votes has been correctly tallied and, if successful, updates the current verification state.
-On verification of the final batch the poll result is recorded in storage and an event is emitted containing the result.
-Rejected if called before messages have been processed.
+        7. `commitOutcome` Verifies batches of proofs corresponding to the correctness of message processing and vote tally in order.
+Once every proof has been successfully verified the outcome is committed to storage and a `PollOutcome` event is emitted containing the result of the vote.
+Rejected if called prior to `mergePollState`.
     3. Runtime storage
         1. Public key store: mapping between coordinators and their public keys (which are used by participants to encrypt their votes)
         2. Verifying key store: mapping between coordinators and their verifying keys used in the on-chain verification of proofs